Last Updated on

 5. Read Him Books

-6. Join Dots
+6. Join the Dots

 7. Give Him Toys and Puppets

-8. Match Alphabet
+8. Match the Alphabet

 9. Set an Obstacle Course

-If your toddler is over two years, you can create a simple obstacle course around the house.
-Give him simple instructions on what he needs to do.
-Give him one instruction at a time, in the beginning, to avoid getting him confused.
-Give him some time to complete this activity.
-You can also write out instructions on a paper and place them around the house.
+If your toddler is over two years of age, you can create a simple obstacle course around the house.
+Give your child one instruction at a time so that he doesn’t get confused.
+Give him some time to complete the activity.
+You can also write out instructions on paper and place them around the house.

-10. Have Intelligent Conversations with Him
+10. Have Intelligent Conversations With Him

-Also Read: Best Toys for Your 6-9 Month Old Baby
+Also Read: Best Toys for Your 6-9-Month-Old Baby